MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 You can also choose a combination of options, which enables you to design a solution for a complex environment, or manage a multi-step migration (more about migration later).

-For more information about PSTN connectivity options, see [PSTN connectivity options](pstn-connectivity.md).
+Most Phone System features are the same regardless of the PSTN connectivity option you choose.
+There are some differences in functionality, however, that affect how you configure certain Phone System features, such as call routing and emergency calling.
+For more information about PSTN connectivity options and these configuration considerations, see [PSTN connectivity options](pstn-connectivity.md).

 ## Migrate your existing voice solution to Teams